Organization-Wide Control Over Consumer Data

 Most organizations already have tools in place to manage the consumer information stored in their database systems.
 However, when data is extracted from a database and saved in spreadsheets, documents, or other files, organizations typically lose control over it.
 Files containing consumer data can be shared in inappropriate locations and with unauthorized parties, creating compliance gaps and exposing the company to unnecessary risks.

-PKWARE’s Smartcrypt lets companies manage their unstructured data with the same level of control they have over database records.
-Smartcrypt monitors file activity in real time and takes automated action based on the company's information security policies.
-Organizations can use Smartcrypt to address a variety of California Consumer Privacy Act requirements:
+PKWARE solutions enable companies to manage their unstructured data with the same level of control they have over database records.
+PKWARE technology monitors file activity in real time and takes automated action based on the company's information security policies.
+Organizations can use PKWARE to address a variety of California Consumer Privacy Act requirements:

-- Automated redaction: Smartcrypt can redact sensitive data formats within files, leaving other file contents unchanged.
-Like encryption, redaction prevents the exposure of personal data when files are lost, stolen, or shared with unauthorized parties.
+- Automated redaction: PKWARE's data redaction technology can redact credit card data within files, leaving other file contents unchanged.
+Like encryption, redaction prevents the exposure of data when files are lost, stolen, or shared with unauthorized parties.

-- Data deletion: When a California resident submits a qualified request for data deletion, organizations can use Smartcrypt to find and delete the resident's information in files across the organization.
+- Data deletion: When a California resident submits a qualified request for data deletion, organizations can use PKWARE to find and delete the resident's information in files across the organization.

-- Reporting: Smartcrypt's logging and reporting capabilities allow organizations to maintain real-time visibility into the personal data stored in files, and to comply with information requests from residents and regulatory authorities.
+- Reporting: PKWARE's logging and reporting capabilities allow organizations to maintain real-time visibility into the personal data stored in files, and to comply with information requests from residents and regulatory authorities.